TykTechnologies/tyk-bank/README.md

 ## Tyk-Bank
-This repository contains a PoC demonstrating a full stack application powered by Angular, GraphQL, GO, and secured by the Tyk API Gateway, Keycloak and OIDC.
+This repository contains a PoC demonstrating a full stack application powered by :
+- Angular
+- GraphQL
+- GO

+and secured by:
+- Tyk API Gateway
+- Keycloak
+- OIDC

+### Dependencies
 This entire PoC can be run locally using Docker.

-### Dependencies
+Though development will require `npm`.
 - Docker
 - Docker Compose